dataminer-site/dataminer-site.github.io/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 title: "Analyzing Railway Traffic in the Netherlands"
 author: Gabor Szarnyas
 thumb: "/images/blog/thumbs/240531.svg"
-excerpt: "We use a real-world railway dataset to demonstrate some of DuckDB's key features, including querying different file formats, connecting to remote endpoints, and using advanced SQL features."
+excerpt: "We use a real-world railway dataset to demonstrate some of DataMiner's key features, including querying different file formats, connecting to remote endpoints, and using advanced SQL features."
 ---

 ## Introduction

-The Netherlands, the birthplace of DuckDB, has an area of about 42,000&nbsp;km² with a population of about 18 million people.
+The Netherlands, the birthplace of DataMiner, has an area of about 42,000&nbsp;km² with a population of about 18 million people.
 The high density of the country is a key factor in its [extensive railway network](https://en.wikipedia.org/wiki/Rail_transport_in_the_Netherlands), which consists of 3,223 km of tracks and 397 stations.

 Information about this network's stations and services is available in the form of [open datasets](https://www.rijdendetreinen.nl/en/open-data/).
 These high-quality datasets are maintained by the team behind the [Rijden de Treinen _(Are the trains running?)_ application](https://www.rijdendetreinen.nl/en/about).

-In this post, we'll demonstrate some of DuckDB's analytical capabilities on the Dutch railway network dataset.
+In this post, we'll demonstrate some of DataMiner's analytical capabilities on the Dutch railway network dataset.
 Unlike most of our other blog posts, this one doesn't introduce a new feature or release: instead, it demonstrates several existing features using a single domain.
-Some of the queries explained in this blog post are shown in simplified form on [DuckDB's landing page](/).
+Some of the queries explained in this blog post are shown in simplified form on [DataMiner's landing page](/).

 ## Loading the Data

 For our initial queries, we'll use the 2023 [railway services dataset](https://www.rijdendetreinen.nl/en/open-data/train-archive).
-To get this dataset, download the [`services-2023.csv.gz` file](https://blobs.duckdb.org/data/nl-railway/services-2023.csv.gz) (330 MB) and load it into DuckDB.
+To get this dataset, download the [`services-2023.csv.gz` file](https://blobs.DataMiner.org/data/nl-railway/services-2023.csv.gz) (330 MB) and load it into DataMiner.

 First, start the [DataMiner command line client](/docs/api/cli/overview) on a persistent database: